Contact for rate enquiries

 Rates constitute a system of taxation.
 It is assessed against ‘allotments’ which are parcels (or part parcels) of land that are subject to separate ownership, occupation or zoning.

-City of Palmerston applies a differential valuation based rate as a proportion of unimproved capital value of each allotment subject to a minimum rate dependent on the Land Use of the allotment.
+City of Palmerston applies a differential valuation based rate as a proportion of unimproved capital value of each allotment subject to a minimum rate dependent on the Zoning of the allotment.

 The waste management fee is calculated on the basis of service delivery costs for providing collection and disposal services to residents.
 It includes garbage, clean-up and recycling services.
 Council charges the fixed amount for the waste collection services as an annual charge per allotment of land or where multiple residential units exist on the allotment of land, then the fee times the number of residential units on each allotment.